PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 Modules for creating crystal structures are found in :mod:`lattice`.
-Most Bravais lattices are implemented, as are a few important lattice with a basis.
+Most Bravais lattices are implemented, as are a few important lattices with a basis.
 The modules can create lattices with any orientation (see below).

 Example